The Pros and Cons of Combining Finances as a Married Couple

 Congratulations on your marriage!
 You’ll be combining your life with you spouse in many ways, but you should also think about how you’ll be combine your finances—or not.

 When I talk about combining marital finances, I mean deciding to what extent you will have separate bank accounts and separate property.
 Do you each have your own checking and savings accounts?
 Are your vehicles all in both spouses’ names, or do you have separate titles for each vehicle?
+(The one thing we know for certain: you each need a last will and testament in your own name, not a joint will.)

 There is a certain amount of financial commingling that is impossible to avoid when getting married.
 Depending on what state you live in, you might be jointly responsible for any debt acquired during your marriage, regardless of which spouse took out the debt in the first place.